jwolak/EquinoxC-Logger/README.md

 ```
 ## Example:

-Include "EquinoxLogger/Logger.h" to your source code:
+Include "LoggerC.h" from "EquinoxC-Logger/src/" to your source code:
 ```sh
 See: Source/main.cpp
 ```